PhishWasHere/Tech-Blog/README.md

   If you have any questions, please contact me at N/A. You can also visit my [GitHub profile](https://github.com/PhishWasHere/).

   ## Bugs
-  Google marks the site as Dangerous for some reason When you first signup and login, you will need to login again (only happens every now and again)
+  Google marks the site as Dangerous for some reason <br>
+  When you first signup and login, you will need to login again (only happens every now and again)